whatisnuclear/website/thorium-myths.md

 of Uranium.
 Moreover, mining the entire crust is difficult, whereas the ocean delivers to you.
 While seawater extraction of uranium is not yet competitive with traditional mining (it&rsquo;s hovering around 4x more expensive), it is possible and may become economical in the near future.
-So while Misconception 4 is correct with respect to the crust, it&rsquo;s not necessarily relevant from a global resource perspective, and there may very well be more accessible Uranium available to us.
+So while Myth 4 is correct with respect to the crust, it&rsquo;s not necessarily relevant from a global resource perspective, and there may very well be more accessible Uranium available to us.
 The crust is estimated to weigh around 1.0x10<sup>22</sup> kg, so overall, there is actually more Th.
 If you want to get very technical and start including asteroid and star mining, the abundance of Th